GeyserMC/GeyserWiki/_docs/geyser/faq.md

 If you come across any more, please let us know via [Discord](http://discord.gg/geysermc).

+## What server versions does Geyser support?
+The Geyser-Spigot plugin supports any Minecraft server version 1.13.2 or later.
+Any earlier version is not supported by the plugin - use a proxy version or the standalone build instead.
+Since Geyser emulates a {{ site.data.versions.java }} Java Edition client, you need to [install ViaVersion](https://www.spigotmc.org/resources/viaversion.19254/) on your server if it is not running the latest version of Minecraft. <br>

+In order for Bedrock players to chat (1.19.3+) or join (1.19.1/1.19.2), you need to disable chat signing.
+More information about that can be read on the [chat signing page](geyser/secure-chat/). <br>

+You will also need to run at least Java 16 or later to use Geyser.
+See [here](https://docs.papermc.io/misc/java-install) for more info on updating Java.
+Paper versions not supporting Java 16 can add `-DPaper.IgnoreJavaVersion=true` flag to the Java startup arguments to allow Paper to run on Java 16.

 ## Which plugin version of Geyser do I need?
 This is a non-complete list of what platform each plugin version of Geyser is for, and the standalone version can be used for any as it isn't a plugin.
 * Geyser-Spigot works with: